nmakes/deepgaze/README.md

 Deepgaze is based on OpenCV and Tensorflow, some of the best libraries in computer vision and machine learning.
 Deepgaze is an **open source** project and any contribution is appreciated, feel free to fork the repository and propose integrations.

-This library is the result of my recent work which is under revision:
+This library is the result of my recent work, **if you use the library in academic work please cite the following paper**:

-*Head Pose Estimation in the Wild using Convolutional Neural Networks and Adaptive Gradient Methods*
+Patacchiola, M., & Cangelosi, A. (2017). *Head pose estimation in the wild using Convolutional Neural Networks and adaptive gradient methods*.
+Pattern Recognition, http://dx.doi.org/10.1016/j.patcog.2017.06.009.

 What is a Convolutional Neural Network?
 ------------------------------